tomasarn/training-iac/README.md

 ## Architecture

-* Various templates on AWS, Terraform
+* Various templates on AWS CloudFormation, Terraform
   - Based on situations and business needs.